Information updated 21 September 2020

 This decision is up to you, but there’s no reason why you shouldn’t study abroad once the pandemic is over.
 One study has shown that, although more than 40% of international students now plan to postpone their studies, only 5% may cancel their study abroad plans altogether.

-It may be too late for you to study abroad in 2020 if you’ve not yet applied.
-However, assuming restrictions around the world have been lifted by 2021, the process of studying abroad should return to normal.
+It is now probably too late for you to study abroad in 2020, but assuming restrictions around the world have been lifted by 2021, the process of studying abroad should return to normal.

 How the pandemic will affect international study long term remains to be seen.
 It could lead to increased demand in 2021 as those who delayed their studies apply for the following year.
 On the other hand, students may still be wary of traveling following COVID-19 and international student numbers will remain low.